More about: Day Trips to Alpujarra from Granada

 The Alpujarra is possibly one of the most famous regions in the autonomous community of Andalusia.
 Declared a Nature Reserve by Unesco, the area is worth visiting for its deep-rooted traditions, the closeness of its people to the land and its atmosphere that transports us to another era.

-More and more visitors, foreigners and locals alike, are arranging their itineraries to include a day trip to the villages of the Alpujarra among the things to see and do in Granada.
+More and more visitors, foreign and local, are arranging their itineraries to include a day trip to the villages of the Alpujarra among the things to see and do in Granada

-My invitation is that, once you have exhausted the basic Granada itinerary, which includes visiting the Alhambra, seeing the fabulous Granada Cathedral and taking a tour of the Albaicín, you are encouraged to explore beyond the city.
+My invitation is that, once you have exhausted the basic Granada itinerary, which includes visiting the Alhambra, seeing the fabulous Granada Cathedral and taking a tour of the Albaicín, you will be encouraged to explore beyond the city.

 Alpujarra Day Trip from Granada